 These much-loved Christmas carols make a great addition to your advent calendar activities.

-Either task students with performing in groups, or put together a whole class concert for the playground at lunchtime!
+Either task students with performing in groups, or put together a whole class concert for the playground at recess!
 Even better…add actions!

 Christmas Day is getting closer!

-If your students haven’t already thought about what they want from Santa, now’s the time to start!
-Have them complete a Christmas Presents Graphing Activity.
+If your students haven’t already thought about gifts this holiday season, now’s the time to start!
+Have them complete a Gift Graphing Activity.

 #1- STEM Holiday Activities

-We’ve saved the best until last… it’s the last day before Christmas break!
+We’ve saved the best until last… it’s the last day before winter break!
 The perfect time for some Holiday STEM Challenge Cards!